stazman/daily-fitness-advisor-app/README.md

-Daily Weight Loss Advisor
+## Daily Weight Loss Advisor

 This app is currently set up only for development.
 It doesn't currently have user accounts functionality.

-The app includes two separate repos, daily-weight-loss-advisor-backend (Rails) and daily-weight-loss-advisor-frontend (React/Redux), each with its own repo, packaged in a meta file.
+The app includes two separate repos, daily-weight-loss-advisor-backend (Rails) and daily-weight-loss-advisor-frontend (React/Redux), each with its own repo, packaged in a **meta** file.

-To install meta and clone the entire meta repo, which will also clone the frontend and backend repos, run ```npm i -g meta && meta git clone git@github.com:stazman/daily-weight-loss-advisor-app.git```.
+To install **meta** and clone the entire **meta** repo, which will also clone the frontend and backend repos, run ```npm i -g meta && meta git clone git@github.com:stazman/daily-weight-loss-advisor-app.git```.

-Further info about the meta app: https://github.com/mateodelnorte/meta.
+Further info about the **meta** app: https://github.com/mateodelnorte/meta

-Here are the links to the two repos if you wish to clone them individually:
+Here are the links to the backend and frontend repos if you wish to clone them individually:

 Backend: https://github.com/stazman/daily-weight-loss-advisor-backend
 Frontend: https://github.com/stazman/daily-weight-loss-advisor-frontend

-Notes:
+**Notes about cloning both repos individually:**
-  1. Currently, the Rails API (backend) server cannot be opened on its own as both the web server (frontend) and Rails API servers are bundled to open together through a Foreman gem procfile and rake task.
-Foreman gem repo: https://github.com/ddollar/foreman.
+  1. Currently, the Rails API (backend) server cannot be opened on its own as both the web server (frontend) and Rails API servers are bundled to open together through a **Foreman** gem procfile and rake task. **Foreman** gem repo: https://github.com/ddollar/foreman.
-  2. If the repos are being cloned individually, they must be siblings in the same directory for the two servers to be started, as the app is currently configured through the Foreman gem.
+  2. If the repos are being cloned individually, they must be siblings in the same directory for the two servers to be started, as the app is currently configured through the **Foreman** gem.

-The app has been set up to use Webpack dev server to proxy requests to the Rails API server (http://localhost:3001) as a proxy server to avoid CORS issues.
+This app has been set up to use Webpack Dev Server to proxy requests to the Rails API server (http://localhost:3001) as a proxy server to avoid CORS issues.

 If you already have Ruby, Bundler, Rails, Node.js and NPM installed, follow these steps to run the app:

-1. Fork and clone this meta repo/the two repos individually.
+1. Fork and clone this **meta** repo/the two repos individually.
 2. cd into the daily-weight-loss-advisor-backend directory from your terminal.
-3. Run ```bundle install`` to install all required gems
+3. Run ```bundle install``` to install all required gems
 4. Run ```bundle exec db:migrate db:seed``` to migrate and seed the database
-5. Run ```rake start``` to start the web server and Rails api server
+5. Run ```rake start``` to start the web server and Rails API server

-NOTE: The following sections will be completed and may be altered as the project continues in development:

-RAILS BACKEND:

-To install Ruby:
+## RUBY/RAILS BACKEND NOTES

-use Ruby version 2.3.3p222 for this project.
+* Use Ruby version 2.3.3p222 for this project.
-To install Bundler:

-use Bundler version 1.17.2 for this project.
+* Use Bundler version 1.17.2 for this project.
-To install Rails:

-use Rails version 5.2.3 for this project
+* Use Rails version 5.2.3 for this project
-To install Node.js:

-To install NPM:

-To install React:

-More Ruby Setup Information:

-System dependencies

-Configuration

-Database creation

-Database initialization

-How to run the test suite

-Services (job queues, cache servers, search engines, etc.)

-Deployment instructions

-REACT/REDUX FRONTEND:
+## REACT/REDUX FRONTEND NOTES

 This project was bootstrapped with Create React App.

-Available Scripts
+**Available Scripts**

 In the project directory, you can run:

-rake start
+## rake start
-Starts both the web server (http://localhost:3000) and api server (http://localhost:3001) simultaneously.
+Starts both the web server (http://localhost:3000) and API server (http://localhost:3001) simultaneously.

 The page will reload if you make edits.
 You will also see any lint errors in the console. -->

-npm test
+## npm test

-Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.
+This app currently has no tests.

-npm run build
+## npm run build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.